zivester/stellar-vanity-wallet/README.md

 $ stellar-vanity-wallet [-p] [-m] [-s] term
 ```

- * `-p` prefix - Match only at the beginning of the Public Key.
+ * `-p` prefix - Match only at the beginning of the Public Key. (please see limitations below)
  * `-m` middle - Match anywhere within the Public Key.
  * `-s` suffix (default) - Match only at the end of the Public Key.

+### Note about prefixes

+Stellar public keys always being with the letter `G`.
+The second letter can only be an `A`, `B`, `C` or `D`.
+The prefix match for this tool looks for the prefix *after* the beginning `G`.

+So if you would like to look for the prefix `GAME`, run the tool looking for `AME`, and you will end up with a public key that starts with `GAME`.

+Another example, if you look for a prefix `DOG`, your public key will start with `GDOG`.

 ## Run